Your day-by-day itinerary

 Today you’ll arrive in Negombo, a modest beach town on the palm-fringed west coast, not far from Colombo.
 During your time in Negombo, you’ll stay in an elegant villa with a swimming pool and gardens.
 The rest of the day is free for you to do as you please; why not relax by the pool with a good book or take a stroll along the beach.
 The following day, you can soak up the sights and sounds of the town with your driver.
 Explore the fascinating colonial history, wander through the vibrant bazaar and watch the fishermen bring in their morning catch at the market.

 From crumbling ruins to majestic elephants, this trip will take you on a discovery of Sri Lanka’s fascinating Cultural Triangle.
-Your journey will begin by climbing Sigiriya’s mighty rock fortress, before you arrive at Sri Lanka’s ancient capital and UNESCO World Heritage Site, Polonnaruwa, where you’ll feel as if you’ve been transported back in time as you wander, and take a tour by bike, around the ancient stone city.
-The highlight for many people, however, is the visit to Kaudulla or Minneriya National Park, where you’ll get to see wild Sri Lankan elephants roaming free.
+Your journey will begin by climbing Sigiriya’s mighty rock fortress, before you arrive at Sri Lanka’s ancient capital and UNESCO World Heritage Site, Polonnaruwa, where you’ll feel as if you’ve been transported back in time as you wander, and cycle around the ancient stone city.
+This ancient capital is also famous for its delightful restaurants, farmers’ markets and numerous food stalls, and you’ll have plenty of time to taste all the local delicacies.
 You’ll spend 2 nights at a lakeside hotel, where you can relax and take in the beauty of the area.

 Kandy's Cultural Treasures